Skip to main content

 The ring many years later in the memories of a former Kincora boy

-In 1975 the young army intelligence officer, who now was sitting in front of him old and fat like a pig was working undercover and trying to blow the whistle.
+In 1975, the young army intelligence officer who was now sitting in front of him, old and fat like a pig, had been working undercover and trying to blow the whistle.

-They met both for the first time at the officer house in Belfast after 30 years that that happened.
+They were meeting for the first time at the officer’s house in Belfast, more than 30 years after those events.

 They prayed to God together.
-They both believed in Almighty.
+They both believed in the Almighty.

-For years Robert had known when he was a boy that he was paid for sex, and it was the only life he knew.
-A male prostitute.
+For years, Robert had known that when he was a boy he had been paid for sex.
+It was the only life he knew: a male prostitute.

-He had decided to speak out now because his two friends trafficked with him were no longer alive to tell their tales.
+He had decided to speak out now because the two friends who had been trafficked with him were no longer alive to tell their stories.

 Comments